espocrm/documentation/docs/administration/installation-by-script.md

 #### `--ssl`

 Installation with SSL/TLS certificate.
-Ex. `--ssl` See [installation modes](#installation-modes).
+Ex. `--ssl`.
+See [installation modes](#installation-modes).

 #### `--letsencrypt`

 Installation with a Let's Encrypt free certificate.
-Ex. `--ssl --letsencrypt` See [installation modes](#1-lets-encrypt-free-certificate).
+Ex. `--ssl --letsencrypt`.
+See [installation modes](#1-lets-encrypt-free-certificate).

 #### `--owncertificate`

 Installation with an own SSL/TLS certificate.
-Ex. `--ssl --owncertificate` See [installation modes](#2-own-ssltls-certificate).
+Ex. `--ssl --owncertificate`.
+See [installation modes](#2-own-ssltls-certificate).

 #### `--domain`

 Define your domain.
-Ex. `--domain=my-domain.com`
+Ex. `--domain=my-domain.com`.

 #### `--email`

 Email address for Let's Encrypt certificate.
-Ex. `--email=email@my-domain.com`
+Ex. `--email=email@my-domain.com`.

 #### `--clean`

 Clean the existing EspoCRM installation and start a new one.
 This option can be used if you have already installed EspoCRM.
-Ex. `--clean`
+Ex. `--clean`.

 #### `--mysqlRootPassword`

 Define your own MySQL root password instead of the automatically generated one.
-Ex. `--mysqlRootPassword=my-password`
+Ex. `--mysqlRootPassword=my-password`.

 #### `--mysqlPassword`

 Define your own MySQL password for EspoCRM installation.
-Ex. `--mysqlPassword=my-password`
+Ex. `--mysqlPassword=my-password`.

 #### `--adminUsername`

 Define a username of your EspoCRM administrator.
-Ex. `--adminUsername=admin`
+Ex. `--adminUsername=admin`.

 #### `--adminPassword`

 Define a password of EspoCRM administrator.
-Ex. `--adminPassword=admin-password`
+Ex. `--adminPassword=admin-password`.

 ## Data